-Notes: Internal industry model flows: 1) Historic production, population projection, industry value-added projection; 2) Enduse demand, product lifetimes, process yields, recycling and re-use rates; 3) Energy and raw material intensities, energy prices, CAPEX and OPEX, lifetimes, technology deployment constraints, CO2 emissions reduction trajectory; 4) Historic and planned capacity, lifetimes, refurbishments; 5) Consumption projections; 6) Material stocks saturation, material efficiency factors; 7) Production projections; 8) Scrap availability; and 9) Residual capacity.
+Notes: Internal industry model flows: 1) Historic production, population projection, industry value-added projection; 2) Enduse demand, product lifetimes, process yields, recycling and reuse rates; 3) Energy and raw material intensities, energy prices, CAPEX and operational expenditures (OPEX), lifetimes, technology deployment constraints, CO2 emissions reduction trajectory; 4) Historic and planned capacity, lifetimes, refurbishments; 5) Consumption projections; 6) Material stocks saturation, material efficiency factors; 7) Production projections including trade; 8) Scrap availability; and 9) Residual capacity.
 Model results: A) Material production; B) Material stocks saturation; C) Energy consumption, CO2 emissions, technology shares, investments; and D) Capacity installed, added and retired.

 The activity drivers for each sub-sector of the GEC industry model are tonnages of material produced in a given scenario at a given point in time.
 Activity modelling is handled in a similar manner for all energy-intensive industry sub-sectors.
 Demand for materials is projected through interaction between an activity model and a stock model, together with modelling of material efficiency strategies.
-The activity model uses country-level historical data on material consumption to calculate demand per capita, then projects forward total demand using population projections and industry value-added projections.
-The industry value-added projections inform the rate of change in demand per capita.
+The activity model uses country-level historical data on material consumption to calculate demand per capita, then projects forward total demand using population projections and industry value-added projections (both sub-sector and total industry value-added).
+The industry value-added projections inform the change in demand per capita.

 The results of the activity model on demand projections feed into the stock model, which uses bottom-up material demand inputs from the buildings, transport and supply modules, and complementary assumptions about other end-product shares and lifetimes to calculate the implied build-up of material stocks.
-Stock saturation in the stock model in turn informs per capita material demand saturation in the activity model through a series of iterations.
+Stock saturation in the stock model in turn informs per-capita material demand saturation in the activity model through a series of iterations.

 Material efficiency strategies across value chains are also modelled.
-This modelling work builds mainly on the literature and previous IEA publications relating to material efficiency (IEA 2019a).
+This modelling work builds mainly on the literature and previous IEA publications relating to material efficiency (IEA, 2019).
 Strategies considered include:

-- Design stage: light-weighting (producing the same product with a lower average mass per product), design for future material savings (modular design to enable reduction, design for recyclability) - Construction and manufacturing: increased yields (reducing the losses in semi-manufacturing and manufacturing), reduced materials waste (more careful construction practices and material handling) - Use: longer lifetimes (refurbishing buildings for other uses, re-using components for particular products), more intensive use of products (for example car sharing or using a building for a larger share of the day) - End-of-life: direct materials re-use (use of post-consumer materials without re-melting in the case of metals for the same or other applications), recycling (increased collection and improved sorting).
+- Design stage: light-weighting (producing the same product with a lower average mass per product), design for future material savings (modular design to enable reduction, design for recyclability) - Construction and manufacturing: increased yields (reducing the losses in semi-manufacturing and manufacturing), reduced materials waste (more careful construction practices and material handling) - Use: longer lifetimes (refurbishing buildings for other uses, re-using components for particular products), more intensive use of products (for example car sharing or using a building for a larger share of the day) - End-of-life: direct materials reuse (use of post-consumer materials without re-melting in the case of metals for the same or other applications), recycling (increased collection, improved sorting, and development of advanced recycling technologies).

-Those strategies occurring in the other end-use sectors (e.g. building lifetime extension, vehicle light-weighting) are fed into the stock model via the bottom-up demand estimates, while material efficiency strategies within the industry boundary (e.g. manufacturing yield improvements, direct reuse and recycling) are modelled within the stock model.
+Those strategies occurring in the other end-use sectors (e.g. building lifetime extension, vehicle light-weighting) are fed into the activity modelling via bottom-up demand estimates, while material efficiency strategies within the industry boundary (e.g. manufacturing yield improvements, direct reuse and recycling) are modelled within the stock model.
 These strategies lead to reduced material demand, which is fed into the activity model via a material efficiency factor.
 The resulting activity projections from the activity model and scrap availability (including semi-manufacturing, manufacturing and post-consumer scrap) from the stock model feed into the main technology model.